 Curiously, Loki also holds aspects of Lord Vishnu (the preserving force) especially by getting the Gods out of trouble with His cunning and trickery, which is a Vishnu trait.
 Loki helped me understand this, because the Preserver and Tranformer are the obverse and reverse of the same coin.
 Maybe this is why Loki is blood brother to Odin and apparently every toast given to Odin is also a toast given to Loki, so also Lord Vishnu and Lord Shiva share a close connection and in some accounts even melt into one form.
 I feel that the relationship between Loki and Odin is a very deep and intricate one.

 Some writers have connected Odin to Shiva, yet seemingly completely overlooking Loki.
-Shiva – like Loki – is a paradoxical deity with a dark and very loving and compassionate side.
+Shiva – like Loki – is a paradoxical deity with a dark and also very loving and compassionate side.
 He is often described as roaming cremation grounds, which leads us to yet another God who is often connected to Shiva/Rudra and sometimes to Loki – Agni, the God of Fire.
 In his book “Playing with Fire” Dagulf Loptson identifies Loki as a God of cremation/sacred fire and connects Him to Agni which makes much sense to me and what it is intriguing is that Agni is seen as the form-giver of Rudra.
 Whilst Shiva is seen as a form/aspect of Rudra.
 All three deities are intimately connected to each other, and certainly lead the one who revers them to the same goal.
 Rudra, Shiva , Agni and Loki all represent the transformative aspect of God that illumines our earthbound consciousness.
-As I searched for parellels in Loki, Agni and Rudra/Lord Shiva, I was not surprised to find plenty.
+As I searched for parallels between Loki and these Hindu Gods, I was not surprised to find plenty.

-I believe Loki to be a very ancient God (like Rudra/Agni) who is closely connected to the Great Mother Goddess – a God who existed before we plunged into a patriarchal consciousness.
-The connection to the Mother reflects in the androgen appearance of Loki as well as Shiva (Adharnaishvara) and their innate tenderness and compassion (which is a feminine, motherly quality).
+I believe Loki to be a very ancient God (like Rudra) who is closely connected to the Great Mother Goddess – a God who existed before we plunged into a patriarchal consciousness.
+The connection to the Mother reflects in the androgen appearance of Loki, Shiva (especially in His from of Adharnaishvara) and also in their innate tenderness and compassion (which is a feminine quality).

-Loki and Rudra even share a similar appearance, both described as youthful and rather fiery and they also share the same star – Sirius.
+Loki and Rudra share a similar appearance, both described as youthful, handsome and rather fiery, and they also share the same star – Sirius.

 In Scandinavia Sirius is known as Lokabrenna – or Loki’s Torch, while in Sanskrit it’s name is Mrgavyadha or Lubdhaka – Deer Hunter or Hunter and it represents Rudra (Shiva).
 Sirius being the brightest star in the sky was used to represent God (as Rudra).
 Some believe that human life as we know it has originated from the star Sirius, and thus it makes sense that Sirius is connected to an ancient God like Rudra, who is thought to be the father of mankind.

-Sometimes it gets forgotten that Loki is a God of “words or speech” (I found and find Him very helpful improving my writing and public speaking skills), He likes the use of eloquent speech and expression.
+Sometimes it gets forgotten that Loki is a God of “word or speech” (I find Him very helpful in improving my writing and public speaking skills), as He likes the use of eloquent speech and expression, and is conscious of the power of words.
 Agni is said to be the father of speech, which reflects in His name starting with the letter “A”, said to be the first sound in creation and curiously is the first letter Indoeuropean alphabets.
-Agni, like Loki, has a swift mind and even though He is mostly seen as a God of Light, He actually has a dark side – He is one of the Rakshasas or Giants, the adversaries of the Gods.
-Yet He lives with the Gods and even takes their side in battle.
+Agni, like Loki, has a swift mind and even though He is mostly seen as a God of Light, He actually has a dark side – He is one of the Rakshasas or Giants, the adversaries of the Gods, yet He lives with the Gods and even takes their side in battle (just like Loki who is a Joiner, a giant, who lives amongst the Aesir).

-There are stories about Agni hiding from the Gods that sparked my interest, because one time the God hid in the water (the fish gave him away) and also under the earth.
-Interesting is the fact that in the Lokasenna Loki also hid in the water and was bound under the earth.
-Another story relates how Agni got in trouble for speaking the truth, (because He cannot help himself, He has to speak the truth) – and I found Loki to be a very honest God, who evidently got Himself in deep trouble because of speaking the truth.
+There are stories about Agni hiding from the other Gods that sparked my interest.
+One time Agni hid in the water to escape the Gods (and he was betrayed by the fish, who gave away his hiding place), another time he hid under the earth.
+Interesting is the fact that in the Lokasenna Loki also hides in the water and afterwards is bound under the earth.
+Another story relates how Agni got in trouble for speaking the truth, (because He cannot help himself, He has to speak the truth) – and I found Loki to be a very honest God, who (more than once) got Himself in deep trouble because of speaking the truth.
 Loki often dons a falcon cloak to travel between the worlds, and Agni is in older tales compared to a bird or a birdlike being.

 “In Vedic mythologies, Agni is also presented as one who is mysterious with a tendency to play hide and seek, not just with humans but with the gods.
 He hides in strange places such as waters where in one myth he imbues life force into living beings that dwell therein, and in another where the fishes report his presence to the gods.” https://en.wikipedia.org/wiki/Agni